-This information describes intraoperative radiation therapy (IORT) at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information describes intraoperative radiation therapy (IORT) at Memorial Sloan Kettering (MSK).

-IORT is a high dose of radiation that is given during surgery to remove cancer.
-It is used to treat cancers that are difficult to remove during surgery without damaging nearby structures, and also to destroy any cancer cells that may be left behind.
-IORT allows radiation to be given to the area where the cancer was removed, while doing as little damage as possible to normal surrounding tissue.
+IORT is a high dose of radiation that’s given during surgery to remove a tumor.
+It’s often used with tumors that might be hard to remove without damaging nearby structures.
+With IORT, a focused dose of radiation is given to the area where the tumor was taken out.
+This helps destroy any cancer cells that might be left behind while doing as little damage as possible to nearby healthy tissue.

 During Your Surgery

 Your surgeon will remove your tumor through an incision (surgical cut).
 Once your tumor is removed, your surgeon and radiation oncologist will look at the nearby tissue to see if IORT is needed.

 If your surgeon decides that IORT is needed, they will call the IORT team into the operating room.
 The IORT team will evaluate whether you can have IORT.
 If you can’t have IORT, your surgeon might recommend that you have another type of radiation therapy after your surgery.

 If the IORT team decides you can have IORT, your radiation oncologist will put an applicator into the space where your tumor was taken out.
 There are 3 main types of applicators: